aws-robotics/aws-robomaker-sample-application-helloworld/README.md

 ## Requirements

-- [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) - Other versions may work, however they have not been tested
+- [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) / [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) - Other versions may work, however they have not been tested
 - [Colcon](https://colcon.readthedocs.io/en/released/user/installation.html) - Used for building and bundling the application.

 ## Build